sabbiramin113008/taste_monger/README.md

 - `Admin Panel` - is made up of `Django Admin Panel`.
 - `Application API Server` - API server for REST interface and REST Integration. `JWT` has been used for authorized API calls for endpoints.
-- `Cronjobs` - Cron job is added so as to update the leaderboard by the end of the Day.
+- `Cronjobs` - Cron job is added to update the leaderboard by the end of the Day.
-    - `Update the Leaderboard` - Though Leaderboard is updated after every leaderboard API call, but to set it finally, A cronjob is added for automatic Leadeboard update.
+    - `Update the Leaderboard` - Though Leaderboard is updated after every leaderboard API call, but to set it finally, A cronjob is added for automatic Leaderboard update.

 ## Milestones Status